Skip to content

 $$

-Wait a minute; it's divergent!
-So we know the volume $V = \pi$, but the surface area $A \geq \infty$.
-This is no mistake, the math is valid.
-And that is simply wonderful.
+Wait.
+It diverges.
+The volume is $V = \pi$, but the surface area is $A \geq \infty$.
+This isn't a mistake—the math checks out.
+And that's simply wonderful.

 A horn you can fill with paint, but you can't paint the surface.

-You've seen it in the movies or read about it in the books: the Monty Hall Problem.
-The premise is such: you are on a game show.
-There's three doors, behind one is a prize.
-Behind the other two is nothing besides disappointment.
-You pick an arbitrary door.
-The game host, Monty Hall, opens one of the other doors and reveals that there is no prize behind it.
-Keeping the other two doors closed, he asks you if you would like to switch your choice or remain with your original pick.
+You've seen it in movies or read about it in books: the Monty Hall Problem.
+Here's how it works: you're on a game show.
+There are three doors—behind one is a prize, behind the other two is nothing but disappointment.
+You pick a door.
+The host, Monty Hall, opens one of the other doors and reveals there's no prize behind it.
+Keeping the other two doors closed, he asks if you'd like to switch your choice or stick with your original pick.
 What should you do?
-Benc Campbell has a solution.
+Ben Campbell has a solution.

-You're meaning to tell me that if I switch mid-game, an offer by the man who set up all the doors and the respective prizes, I would have a better chance of winning?
+You mean to tell me that switching mid-game—an offer from the man who set up all the doors and prizes—gives me better odds of winning?
 How is this possible?
 Seems a bit counterintuitive.
 Seems almost wrong.
 Fortunately, we can test this with a simple program.

 import Darwin // for arc4random_uniform